wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 ## Creating a Virtual Environment

-Now, let's create our virtual environment and install *Pytest* with the `poetry install` command:
+Now, let's create our virtual Environment and install *Pytest* with the `poetry install` command:

 ```
 $ poetry install